 Contributes: Hardenability, Strength.
 Silicon adds to overall strength similar to the effects of Manganese, making the manufacture of the steel far more stable.
 However, the real value of Silicon is in de-oxidation and de-gasifying to remove oxygen.
 Oxygen is unwelcomed in steel production because it leads to blowholes or pitting.

-Contributes: Toughness, Wear Resistance.
-Niobium is primarily used to aid fine grain structure which helps to improve the wear resistance and prevent chipping.
+Contributes: Toughness, Wear Resistance, Corrosion Resistance.
+Niobium is a grain refiner and powerful carbide former.
+It is used to aid fine grain structure which helps to improve the wear resistance and prevent chipping.
 Arguably the best known knife steel that capitalized on Niobium is CPM-S35VN which combined with carbon, introduced niobium carbides to aid wear resistance and edge chipping.
 The result is formidable edge retention.